HaileyLV/PA1489-project/Engineer diary/Thanh Chu - engineer diary.md

 ### b.
 The things I have learned every week:
 #### Week 35 - 39:
-- Lear about necessary material that need to know: Github, markdown, app.moqups, flask.
+- Learn about necessary material that need to know: Github, markdown, app.moqups, flask.
 - Github command:

 ##### Start with Github